NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __configure_opts__: List of options to pass to `configure`.
 The default values are `--enable-shared`.

+- __ldconfig__: Boolean flag to specify whether the PnetCDF library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the PnetCDF library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 The default values are `m4`, `make`, `tar`, and